-2) Throughput Distribution: Figure 4 plots the distribution of the per-flow throughput.
+Figure 3 plots the distribution of the per-flow throughput.
 For the FIFO-based switch, we can see that most of the flows have a low throughput during time T, while several flows have a high throughput.
 Therefore, the distribution is extremely unfair, because a few flows send significantly more packets than the others.

 On the other hand, the distribution of the HCF algorithm is more concentrated around its mean, thus displaying a lower unfairness.
-This lower unfairness is reflected by the lower distribution variance: while the FIFO switch has a computed variance of $5.55 \cdot 10^4$, the HCF switch has a lower variance of $6.74 \cdot 10^3$.
+This lower unfairness is reflected by the lower distribution variance: while the FIFO, DRR and RED switches have a computed variance of $5.55 \cdot 10^4$, $9.41 \cdot 10^4$ and $1.79 \cdot 10^4$ respectively, the HCF switch has the lowest variance of $6.74 \cdot 10^3$.

-Likewise, we can also see that fewer flows are significantly impacted by sending nearly no packets (25 flows for HCF are in the first histogram bin vs. 175 flows for FIFO), thus reflecting as well on the lower starvation.
-More precisely, 32% of flows in FIFO are fully starved during this period of 10 seconds, while only 1.5% of HCF are fully starved.
+Likewise, we can also see that fewer flows are significantly impacted by sending nearly packets (65 flows for HCF are in the first histogram bin vs. 185, 250 and 105 flows for FIFO, DRR and RED, respectively), thus reflecting as well on the lower starvation.
+More precisely, 31% of flows in FIFO and DRR are fully starved during this period of 10 seconds, 8% of flows in RED, while only 0.025% of flows in HCF are fully starved.

-Figure 5 illustrates the impact of HCF on starvation time.
+Figure 4 illustrates the impact of HCF on starvation time.
 For each TCP flow, we measure the longest starvation time, i.e. the longest inter-ACK time, over a 3-minute simulation.
 We then plot the distribution of this longest starvation time.